Khimki: Politics

+Parties

+The Council of Deputies of the Khimki urban district consists of six parties: United Russia, the Communist Party of the Russian Federation, the Liberal Democratic Party of Russia, A Just Russia, Yabloko, and Rodina.

+Secretary of the local branch of the United Russia Party - Dmitry Voloshin.

+First secretary of the Khimki city branch of the Communist Party of the Russian Federation - Alexey Perfilov.

+Coordinator of the Khimki branch of the LDPR - Nikolai Kovtun.

+Chairman of the Khimki branch of A Just Russia - Mikhail Khorsev.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Khimki City Under Oblast Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Khimki City Under Oblast Jurisdiction is incorporated as Khimki Urban Okrug.

 Economy

 The city enjoys a great deal of commercial activity due to its location between Moscow and one of its main airports, Sheremetyevo.